karthik-srinivasan-17/FlexionCodeReview/README.md

 7) Better documentation, more logs,

 AWS Code - pipeline used for CI/CD process.
 Various stages has been created already.
-1) Source Stage - As soon as you push the code to GITHUB, Code-pipeline picks it up.(Done)
+1) Source Stage - As soon as you push the code to GITHUB, Code-pipeline picks it up A hook is setup(Done)
 2) Test Stage -  AWS Code Build runs all the test cases using maven.
 (Done)
 3) Manual Approval Stage -  AWS Code -PipeLine wait for the manual approval.
 SNS is setup for sending emails.
 (Done)
 4) Build Stage - AWS Code build is used for build the War file and dist folder.
 (Done)